hoytpr/git-beginner/index.md

 ---
 ---

+**Primary Issue Addressed**

-Maintainers have hard times with improperly formatted lesson PRs
+*Maintainers are consistently presented with improperly formatted lesson PRs.
+They also find (as new maintainers) that when using their remote forked copies of the Carpentries repos, they are "behind" or "ahead" of the original Carpentries repo.
+This makes it difficult to visualize the exact rendering of the lessons they are maintaining.*

 These pages contain information about the process for making a clean, up-to-date repo.

-This also has a little about how GitHub really works just to help beginners.
+This also has a little about how the GitHub really works from a beginner perspective, and just to help beginners. *It may help experienced users understand the beginners.*

 Protocols:
 1. [Clean Git for maintainers and beginners]({{ site.baseurl }}/Maintaining-for-beginners-narrative1).